Updated: March 12, 2025

 You may be aware of the earthquake, the natural disaster that devastated the country in 1755.
 While there’s always a minimal risk of natural catastrophes, they have become extremely rare.
 Wildfire dangers in rural areas and flooding have been the only forms of natural disasters in recent years.
 It is always a good idea to monitor local media if you have any cause to worry about severe weather warnings.

-According to the Global Peace Index 2024, Iceland is the safest country in the world, followed by Ireland, Austria, and New Zealand.
-Several European cities are also considered very safe, such as Lisbon, Porto, and other big cities in Portugal.
+According to the Global Peace Index 2024, Iceland is the safest country in the world, followed by Ireland, Austria, and New Zealand

-The Global Peace Index considers factors like crime rate, terrorist acts, violent demonstrations, political scenes, and relations with other countries.
-In 2024, Portugal ranked seventh out of 163 countries on the index.
 Portugal also has a stable socio-political environment, a low violent crime rate, friendly people, and a family-centered and relaxed vibe.
 While the country is relatively safe, some petty crimes in the bigger cities may target tourists, such as bag snatching- particularly close to tourist attractions and large shopping centers.
 However, you will probably not come across any violent crimes.
-The Portuguese tend to be amiable, and it is rare to see anyone turn violent.
-If you exercise normal precautions and maintain common sense when you visit Portugal, you should face no problems.
-The autonomous islands of Madeira and the Azores are particularly safe, with local media stories occasionally appearing comically given the types of stories sometimes reported.

 This will largely depend on what you are looking for, as it will vary depending on if you are moving with family or looking to retire in Portugal.
 The cosmopolitan city of Lisbon is an excellent option for investors and those who want to live in a bustling city.
+It is also a great option for retirees, with tons of museums, excellent restaurants, and top amenities on offer.

 For a more historic city, opt for Porto in the North or other cities such as Coimbra or Braga.
 The Algarve should be at the top of your list for those looking for good weather and beaches.
 The Silver Coast is also an excellent location for expats, especially those seeking an active outdoor lifestyle in a welcoming and accessible area.
-The Silver Coast is conveniently located just over an hour northwest of Lisbon and two and a half hours south of Porto by car.

-It is safe and easy to travel from the south to the north of Portugal by public transportation, with many train stations across the country and trains running regularly between the major cities.
+It is safe and easy to travel from the south to the north of Portugal by public transport, with many train stations across the country and trains running regularly between the major cities.
 It is also straightforward to get around by car.
 Hiring a car can be a good idea if you want to explore hidden beaches and more remote areas and travel on your own schedule.

+If you’re wondering: Is Portugal dangerous?
+You can put your mind at ease.
+Portugal has a very low crime rate (scoring 31.2 in Numbeo’s 2024 Crime Index) and is one of the safest countries in Europe.
 By following standard safety precautions, you should have no problems.
 In particular, the autonomous Portuguese islands of Madeira and the Azores experience very low crime rates.

 If you have any problems, you can visit a police station (or tourist police stations (PSP), two of which are in Lisbon) and report the issue to the local authorities.
 You can also access consular assistance if required.